-- To have a clear statement about bullying and to maintain an anti-bullying ethos and environment. - To ensure all teaching, support staff, pupils, parents and governors have an understanding of what bullying is. - To ensure all teaching, support staff and governors know what the school policy is on bullying and follow it when bullying is reported. - To provide appropriate training for staff in dealing with behavioural problems. - To ensure all pupils and parents know what the school policy is on bullying, and what they should do if bullying arises. - To encourage communication and involvement between school and parents. - To provide appropriate rewards and sanctions. - To have a commitment to a multi-agency approach to anti-bullying. - To make bullying an explicit theme in the curriculum and assemblies. - To provide a forum for pupils to share and consider behavioural issues. (school council)
+- To have a clear statement about bullying and to maintain an anti-bullying ethos and environment. - To ensure all teaching, support staff, pupils, parents and governors have an understanding of what bullying is. - To ensure all teaching, support staff and governors know what the school policy is on bullying and follow it when bullying is reported. - To provide appropriate training for staff in dealing with behavioural problems. - To ensure all pupils and parents know what the school policy is on bullying, and what they should do if bullying arises. - To encourage communication and involvement between school and parents. - To provide appropriate rewards and sanctions. - To have a commitment to a multi-agency approach to anti-bullying. - To make bullying an explicit theme in the curriculum and assemblies. - To provide a forum for pupils to share and consider behavioural issues.

+All of us have encountered bullying at some point in our lives, but we all deal with it differently.
 The aim of this policy is to work together to ensure that our school is a safe place for children and adults to be; whether the school community is directly or indirectly affected by bullying or not.